BIOL115-MSUM/BIOL115-MSUM.github.io/finch-analysis.md

 The first part of the code above, `beak_length ~ outcome`, tells R to compare the mean beak lengths among the two outcomes (died or survived).

-The second part, `data = finches`, tells R to use the finches dataset.
+The second part, `data = finches_data`, tells R to use the finches dataset.

 #### Interpret the Results